 Eva Tanguay, Rising Star

-Little is known of her early life.
 Her father died when she was young and she started performing at a Holyoke amateur show at eight.
-Two years later she was touring professionally in a production of Little Lord Fauntleroy.
+Two years later she toured professionally in a production of Little Lord Fauntleroy.

 It was not so much her looks or her voice that drew record crowds, but her abandon on stage.
 She had a pudgy face and wild reddish hair.
 Sometimes she poured champagne over it on stage.